stfkbf/ant-salesforce-ext/README.md

     # Merge master into patch
     git merge master

-    # Create a package containing the differences prepared for deployment
+    # Create a package containing the differences between patch and the target org
+    # prepared for deployment
     ant createPackage -Dbranch=patch

     # Deploy to the target org